2013 Ladies Tour of Qatar: Stage 4

 The 80 riders remaining in the race took off at 1:07 PM to the Doha Corniche where they would have to cover five laps of the traditional final circuit.
 Facing the wind, the pack remained bunched until the first intermediate sprint in Al Wakra (km 38.5) won by Kirsten Wild ahead of Chloe Hosking and Ellen van Dijk.
 Just after the sprint, nine ladies managed to break away: MacLean, Rowney, Small, Guderzo, Brand, Longo Borghini, Valsecchi, Cordon, Olds and Glaesser.
 Their lead grew to 1’10" at km 55 before dropping down once on the final circuit.
 The second bonus sprint at the 2nd crossing of the line (km 62.5) was claimed by Glaesser ahead of Cordon and Olds, while the pack remained 48" adrift.
 The front riders were eventually all caught with just over two laps to go.
 The pack remained bunched all the way to the finish where a sprint was to take place.

 Like on the two previous stages, Wild powered to victory, outsprinting Lucinda Brand and Marta Tagliaferro.
 The Dutch rider captured her sixth success on Qatar soil and comforted her overall lead.
 Wild indeed wins the Ladies Tour of Qatar for the third time after 2009 and 2010 and shows that she really is the Queen of the event.
 In the final overall standings, she can enjoy a lead of 14" on Chloe Hosking and 29" on Ellen van Dijk.

-Added to her Golden Jersey, Wild also wins the points classification's Silver Jersey while, like last year, Hosking finishes best young rider.
+Added to her Golden Jersey, Wild also wins the points classification's Silver Jersey while, like last year, Hosking finishes as the best young rider.